Soft84

 moment it is hard-coded to 100 decimal digits of precision.

-Soft84 is released under the GPL V2.
-If you are really interested in
+Soft84 is released under the terms of the GNU GPL V2.

 Soft84 uses what is known as Reverse Polish Notation.
 This